Current business situation

 Starting a business is relatively easy after the introduction of the new company law, which eliminated the requirement to reserve a company name and simplified the incorporation documents.
-The new Companies Act 2008 of South Africa requires the Notice of Incorporation and the Memorandum of Incorporation must be lodged at the Companies and Intellectual Property Commission (CIPC) upon registration, forms are available for download from the website.
+The new Companies Act 2008 of South Africa requires the Notice of Incorporation and the Memorandum of Incorporation must be lodged at the Companies and Intellectual Property Commission (CIPC) upon registration.

 Businesses with annual taxable income of more than ZAR 1 000 000 need to register for VAT.
 CIPC and the South African Revenue Service (SARS) are linked electronically and once a company is incorporated, the relevant South African Revenue Service office is advised and an income tax number is allocated.